Amplify Energy Corp. (AMPY) Shares Up Despite Recent Market Volatility

 Amplify Energy Corp.
-(NYSE: AMPY)’s stock price has increased by 5.39 compared to its previous closing price of 6.31.
-However, the company has seen a fall of -3.06% in its stock price over the last five trading days.
+(NYSE: AMPY)’s stock price has increased by 7.42 compared to its previous closing price of 6.87.
+Nevertheless, the company has seen a gain of 16.96% in its stock price over the last five trading days.
 The Wall Street Journal reported on 10/05/21 that California Oil Spill Came From Pipeline Dragged Over 100 Feet

 Is It Worth Investing in Amplify Energy Corp.
 (NYSE: AMPY) Right Now?